Maplemx/Agently/README.md

             })
             .input('Sorry to tell you I just lost my new Apple AirPods Pro...')
             .streaming()
-    response.on('done', (segments) => {
+    //You can also use segments data after all streaming is done response.on('done', (segments) => {
         console.log('[Full Segments]')
         console.log(segments)